The Weinmeister – Funky and arty hotel that avoids being pretentious in an amazing central location.

-- Fitness Center: No fitness center on-site, but the guests can use the facilities at EVO Fitness (0.3 mile, 6-minute walk) and at the Holmes Place gym chain.
+- Fitness Center: No fitness center on-site, but the guests can use the facilities at EVO Fitness (0.3 mile) and at the Holmes Place gym chain.

 - For Disabled Guests: The entire hotel is accessible by elevator and there are 2 Medium wheelchair-friendly rooms.

 - Restaurant: No restaurant but numerous dining options are an easy walk away.